 Welcome to Cornwall Bird Watching & Preservation Society, the bird club of Cornwall.
 Whatever your interest in birds this Society offers you opportunities to develop that interest and to get the most out of bird watching in Cornwall.

-Nearly 450 species have been recorded from the county (over 80% of the total recorded in the UK) of which some 115 are regular breeders.
-This reflects the wealth of Cornwall’ birds and indicates how exciting discovering bird life can be.
-To keep you informed of developments in the county, members receive our newsletter called Palores in addition to our comprehensive Annual Bird Report ‘Birds in Cornwall’.
-A varied programme of field trips and indoor events are also included in the membership.
-These meetings enable beginners to meet the local experts, to develop bird watching skills.
+Over 450 bird species have been recorded in the county (over 80% of the total recorded in the British Isles) of which some 115 are regular breeders.
+This reflects the wealth of Cornwall’s birds and indicates how exciting discovering our bird life can be.
+To keep you informed of developments within the county you will receive our quarterly newsletter, Palores in addition to our comprehensive annual report Birds in Cornwall.
+We have an excellent website, which is being continually developed (www.cbwps.org.uk) and a varied programme of events.
+Field meetings are held at a selection of the very best sites throughout the County, enabling beginners to meet local experts and to develop their bird watching skills.

 Thank you very much for your support.